hypirion/lein-miditest/README.md

 If you want to put this into a `project.clj`, every single contributor will have midi sounds playing whenever they test code with Leiningen.
 If you want a midi choir, so be it, but take it into consideration if you want contributors.
-`lein-miditest` may crash servers and CI services, so be a bit careful.
+`lein-miditest` may also crash servers and CI services (because of a lack of sound systems), so be a bit careful.

 That should be everything. `lein-miditest` comes with the task `miditest`, which would check if the midi system works correctly on your machine: It should play